Trying to choose between Hostinger vs GoDaddy to host your website?

 - Several apps to integrate with, including a WordPress installer.

-Overall, Hostinger does a better job with the essentials, like SSL certificates for all plans, backups for some, and built-in caching.
+Overall, Hostinger does a better job with the essentials.

 GoDaddy, on the other hand, provides unique elements like the free Office 365 email.
 However, this only lasts for a year.